Davidasx/FR33-CH4T/README.md

 # FR33-CH4T
 ⭐️ **If you like this project, please consider giving it a star!** ⭐️

-Welcome to one of the only unlimited free GPT-4o online chat!
+Welcome to one of the only (nearly) unlimited free GPT-4o online chat!

 This is a platform where you can enjoy nearly unlimited ChatGPT usage.